ThomasJon196/mutta/README.md

 ## LOG
 05.05.22:
   - Created and mounted USB partitions using `$ fdisk` command
   - Added Syncthing for file syncronization between mutliple devices (currently only localy accessible)
+11.05.22:
+  - Added devices to a synced folder
+  - Mounted USB drive to synced folder.
+(Problems with file-permissions with lost+found dir -> Created .stignore-File and added lost+found dir so its not tracked)